-Some TV channels can only be watched from France though, so you may need to use a software like Hide My Ass that will provide you with a French ip address so it looks like you are in France.
+Some TV channels can only be watched from France though, so you may need to use a software like Proton VPN that will provide you with a French ip address so it looks like you are in France.

 2. Watch Youtube videos

 Okay you probably already know you can watch French videos online.

 What you may not know is how to find the perfect videos to improve your understanding of spoken French.